Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/samples/README.md

 npm install ts-node
 ```

-Copy the sample to your samples folder and use `ts-node` to run it.
+Use `ts-node` to run the sample copied previously.
 ```bash
 ts-node sample.ts
 ```